tommygorham/unv-smi/README.md

 # unv-smi (Universal System Management Interface v 1.0)
-Environment independent retrieval of system architecture for parallel programmers.
+Environment-independent retrieval of system architecture information for parallel programmers.

 ## Description
 When optimizing an application for a system, it can be extremely benefecial to know the compute resources availabe to you.
-This is an attempt to report crucial details of both the hardware, the software, and the general architecture make up, regardless of the operating system & CPU/GPU chip vendors.
+This is an attempt to report crucial details of both the hardware, the software, and the general architecture make up, regardless of the operating system & CPU/GPU chip vendors (amongst other hardware restraints). unv-smi works on both computer clusters and laptops.

 ## Current Requirements
 * **C++17**: due to use of std::string_view, C++17 is most likely needed to compile.
 However, as you will notice in the [example output](https://github.com/tommygorham/unv-smi/tree/dev-linux/example-output) compiling with C++14 not only worked but produced accurate results as well.